Exhabition/Exhabition/README.md

 **16 years old** - Started working on Boosty, a Discord bot, started small, got bigger really fast

-**17 years old (now)** - Started multiple projects, a Discord music bot, a Minecraft server, a website for that server and a Discord bot which converts timezones
+**17 years old** - Started multiple projects, a Discord music bot, a Minecraft server, a website for that server and a Discord bot which converts timezones

+**68 years old** - Proud boomer

 ## **Familiar with**